Challenges of Equestrian Life...

 Emergencies can arise without warning.
 Knowing how to respond quickly is vital.
 The most common horse injuries occur when a rider is mounted and therefore it is our responsibility to have sufficient knowledge to ensure both the horse and rider are safe.
 Keeping a first aid kit handy and training your horse to remain calm can make a significant difference in handling emergencies effectively.

 Equestrian sports are as rewarding as they are challenging, especially when juggling a university degree.
-By understanding injuries and being able to imitigate potential risks, we can better support ourselves and our horses.
+By understanding injuries and being able to imitigate potential risks, we can better support the time we spend with our horses.

 Comments